BlueBrain/Brayns/python/doc/source/usage_usepythonapi.rst

     connector = brayns.Connector('r1i1n1.bbp.epfl.ch:5000')

     with connector.connect() as instance:
-        print(instance.request('registry'))
+        print(brayns.get_version(instance))

-It will send a request to get all the existing entrypoint methods of this instance.
+It will send a request to get the version of the instance we are connected to.

 .. attention::